Maui and Hector’s dolphins are only found in New Zealand waters

 Entanglement in fishing nets is the number one threat to NZ dolphins, in particular gill nets and trawl nets.
-Even as late as 2006, between 110 and 150 NZ dolphins were killed in gill nets each year.
-This has dropped a little, but is still on the order of 100 or so deaths per year.
+Some 100 to 150 NZ dolphins are killed in fishing nets each year.
 Compared to other conservation problems, this one can be easily solved.
 All we need to do is to change to selective, sustainable fishing methods that don’t catch dolphins – in areas where NZ dolphins and other vulnerable species are found (e.g. shags, penguins and other seabirds).

 On the map above, dolphin sightings are shown as blue dots (winter) and red dots (summer distribution).
 The grey area is the protected area, where gillnets are not allowed to be used.